Your Village Neighbors

 moved to The Village at Duxbury in September, 2010.
 They value the strong friendships they have built since moving here.
 The Dickersons also own a summer home on the Cape, and they appreciate the simplicity of home ownership at The Village.
 Lynda and Skip enjoy participating in activities ranging from bocce to Wii bowling to day trips at The Huntington Theatre in Boston.
 Skip is a member of the Board of Directors and enjoys attending the Friday men’s breakfast.

 John F. Spence Jr.

 moved to The Village at Duxbury in January, 2012.
 A longtime Duxbury resident, John is a former Chairman of the Board of Rockland Trust Company.
-He now serves on the Budget and Finance Committee for The Village Cooperative.
+He has served on the Budget and Finance Committee for The Village Cooperative.
 John enjoys bridge, a weekly poker game and the men’s breakfasts.
 His advice to anyone considering moving to The Village at Duxbury – don’t wait!
 Enlist the help of your family and come while you can enjoy all the community has to offer!